MicrosoftDocs/defender-docs/defender-endpoint/android-intune.md

 Android low touch onboarding is disabled by default.
 Admins can enable it through app configuration policies on Intune by following these steps:

-1. Push the Defender app to target user group by following these [steps](android-intune.md#add-microsoft-defender-for-endpoint-on-android-as-a-managed-google-play-app).
+1. Push the Defender app to target user group by following the steps in the section, [Add Microsoft Defender for Endpoint on Android as a Managed Google Play app](#add-microsoft-defender-for-endpoint-on-android-as-a-managed-google-play-app) (in this article).

-2. Push a VPN profile to the user's device by following the instructions [here](android-intune.md#auto-setup-of-always-on-vpn).
+2. Push a VPN profile to the user's device by following the instructions in the section, [Auto Setup of Always-on VPN](#auto-setup-of-always-on-vpn) (in this article).

-3. In Apps > Application configuration policies, select Managed Devices.
+3. In **Apps** > **Application configuration policies**, select **Managed Devices**.

 4. Provide a name to uniquely identify the policy.
-Select 'Android Enterprise' as the Platform, the required Profile type and 'Microsoft Defender: Antivirus' as the targeted app.
-Click on Next.
+Select `Android Enterprise` as the Platform, the required Profile type and `Microsoft Defender: Antivirus` as the targeted app.
+Then select **Next**.

 5. Add runtime permissions.
-Select Location access (fine)(This permission is not supported for Android 13 and above), POST_NOTIFICATIONS and change the Permission state to 'Auto grant'.
+Select **Location access (fine)**, **POST_NOTIFICATIONS** and change the **Permission state** to `Auto grant`.
+(This permission is not supported for Android 13 and later.)

-6. Under configuration settings, select 'Use Configuration designer' and click on Add.
+6. Under **Configuration settings**, select `Use Configuration designer`, and then select **Add**.

-7. Select Low touch onboarding and User UPN.
-For User UPN, change the Value type to 'Variable' and Configuration value to 'User Principal Name' from the drop down Enable Low touch onboarding by changing the configuration value to 1.
+7. Select **Low touch onboarding and User UPN**.
+For User UPN, change the value type to `Variable`, and set the configuration value to `User Principal Name`.
+Enable low-touch onboarding by changing its configuration value to `1`.

     >[!div class="mx-imgBorder"]
     >![Image of low touch onboarding configuration policy.](media/low-touch-user-upn.png)

 8. Assign the policy to the target user group.

 9. Review and create the policy.

 ## Set up Microsoft Defender in Personal Profile on Android Enterprise in BYOD mode